Gifted-s/Gifted-s/README.md

 </p>
 <br/>
 <p>
-  A Software Engineer with a passion for Cloud Computing especially Distributed Storage/Database Systems.

-What makes me unique is my ability to pick up a new skill, learn it as quickly as possible and use it to solve problems efficiently, this isn't limited to technical skills.
-My technical skills include advanced knowledge of the internals and inner workings of distributed databases, programming in Golang, Rust, Typescript, and C++, and designing a system based on the requirements e.g selecting between B-tree and the Log-Structured Merge-tree (LSM-tree) based Database, application of Data Structures and Algorithms.
+Advanced knowledge of the internals and inner workings of distributed databases especially MongoDB, programming in Golang, Rust, Typescript, and C++, and designing a system based on the requirements e.g selecting between B-tree and the Log-Structured Merge-tree (LSM-tree) based Database, application of Data Structures and Algorithms.

 Finally, I love the activity  of reading books and not just technical ones but different varieties(this helps increase my range of choices)
  </p>